 To get a Work Visa, you’ll need to have a certificate from the New Zealand Police stating that you’re a victim of people trafficking.
 The visa will be valid for one year.
 Child victims of people trafficking (victims under 18) can be granted a Visitor Visa or Student Visa valid for one year.

 A special residence category allows victims of people trafficking to remain in New Zealand if they can’t return home because they’ll be in danger as a result of being trafficked, or at risk of being re-victimised, or at risk of suffering significant social stigma and financial hardship.

 You’ll need to:

 - have a current Temporary Visa for victims of people trafficking (see above)

-- meet the health and character requirements for residence (see “Residence Class Visas: Living in New Zealand permanently” in this chapter).
+- meet the health and character requirements for residence (see: “Residence Class Visas: Living in New Zealand permanently”).